IGDanie/Rocked--A-text-based-adventure/README.md

 # Rocked--A-text-based-adventure
-A text based adventure game.
+A very simple and very wierd/random text based adventure game.
 Live by the rocks, die by the rocks.

 Very simple text based adventure game.
 Controls are simple.
 Simply enter in the option number to advance.

 Created by, Daniel Parr.

-Current Version 0.8A
+Current Version 0.13